 It’s easy to understand people’s trepidation about visiting here.
 Medellin was once named as the world’s most dangerous city by Forbe’s magazine with 17 murders a day in 1991.
 The peace deal with the FARC was only signed off recently.
 Foreigners are still advised against travel to certain cartel-controlled regions.
 But this is a country determined to shake off it’s dark past and every Colombian we met was eager to set the record straight, reminding us that there is much more to this beautiful country than drug-peddling Pablo’s bloody regime.
 We were frequently reminded of the fact it’s the 2nd most biodiverse country on earth, the world’s 3rd biggest coffee producer and the only country in South America that has a coastline on both the Pacific Ocean and the Caribbean Sea.

 Colombia is a country of startlingly contrasted landscapes, from bewildering archaeological sites to flamingo-dotted national parks, idyllic deserted islands to cosmopolitan cities pulsating with salsa.
 But where do you start when trying to plot out your travel itinerary and fit everything in?
 Firstly, don’t try to fit everything in as you’ll never do it all justice.
 This place is VAST so it’s best to prioritise.
 You’ll also have to be pretty flexible with plans as inevitably national parks close without much warning, flights get cancelled and public transport dictates the pace at which you can travel.
-So here’s how we spent one month backpacking from Cartagena to Bogota…
+If you don’t have the luxury of time or lots of experience travelling in South America, I’d highly recommend getting help from local experts to plan a custom-made trip (5% discount for my readers using this link).

 Day 1 – SAIL INTO CARTAGENA